aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

   * Function to ignore any G-Code over 370x350 space (had enough of flying machine parts)
   * Function to select a random sentence
   * Function to point a coordinate to each letter and space
-  * Function to generate G-Code out of the coordinates, to add a delay after each letter and to make a slight detour if there are two same letters in a row
+  * Function to generate G-Code out of the sentence's coordinates and to make a slight detour if there are two same letters in a row
   * Function to send the G-Code over software serial
   * Function to wait for an “Idle” status after each g-code line before sending the next line (a bit slow but now it does not skip letters)
   * loop to run all this in order

 Summa summarum: I did not write the code per se, but I did design it.
-And it works!
+And got it working!
 Pretty proud!
 Here it is:

 ```
 #include <SoftwareSerial.h>